-Labyrinth for iPhone review
+Labyrinth full review

 At some point in your life, you’ve probably toyed with a puzzle that features a steel ball you have to roll through a wooden maze.
 You tilt the maze board to move the ball, carefully avoiding the holes that will swallow the ball.

 Using some simple but effective graphics and the iPhone and iPod touch’s accelerometer features, Labyrinth is precisely that game.
 The difference is that instead of just one maze, there are more than 500 levels to master.

 What makes Labyrinth exceptional is that the game features really high accelerometer accuracy.
 You need to hold the iPhone parallel to the ground – a calibration tool in the game helps make sure you’re playing on a flat surface.
 Once you’re set, you’ll find that the game very closely imitates how a ‘real’ steel ball would roll around – even to the point where you can ‘slide’ the ball around the edge of a hole without letting it fall in.

 Some of the mazes are challenging, while others are yawn inducing, but there are tons of them.
 (It took just a few seconds over WiFi for us to grab the lion’s share of them when we bought the game.)